Thugnasty777/compound-protocol/README.md

 <dl>
   <dt>Governor Alpha</dt>
   <dd>The administrator of the Vortex timelock contract.
-Holders of Comp token may create and vote on proposals which will be queued into the Vortex timelock and then have effects on Vortex cToken and Comptroller contracts.
+Holders of Comp token may create and vote on proposals which will be queued into the Vortex timelock and then have effects on Vortex vToken and Comptroller contracts.
 This contract may be replaced in the future with a beta version.</dd>
 </dl>

 <dl>